Samyukta04/test-flashcard/README.md

 1. **Sign In** - Click "Get Started" and sign in with Google
 2. **Generate Flashcards**:
    - Navigate to the "Generate" page
-   - Either paste text or upload a PDF
+   - Paste your study text
    - Click "Generate Flashcards"
 3. **Save Collection** - Name and save your flashcard set
 4. **Study** - Click on any flashcard to flip and reveal the answer